Pin4sf/microsegment_backend/notes.md

 - API Authentication: Shopify OAuth is there, but authentication for your own API endpoints (if planned beyond just passing Shopify tokens) is not.

 ### Not Done/Pending:

-- Database Connection and Schema: No database integration yet.
-Needs ORM (e.g., SQLAlchemy), models, and migrations (e.g., Alembic).
 - Credential Secure Storage: Access tokens are not stored securely or persistently.
 Requires database storage with encryption.
 - Shopify Webhook Handling: Essential for app lifecycle and privacy compliance.
 Foundation (routing, HMAC) is DONE.
 Specific handlers (CUSTOMERS_DATA_REQUEST, CUSTOMERS_REDACT, SHOP_REDACT) are PENDING.
-- Server-side OAuth State Management: Current temporary dictionary is not suitable for production.
+- Server-side OAuth State Management: Current temporary dictionary is not suitable for production..
-- Background Task Processing: No system like Celery for handling asynchronous tasks.
-- Caching Strategy: No caching mechanism in place.

 ### Other Important Notes: